marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 # Mode 2: QUIC NAT Traversal

 ICE is not directly used in this mode.
-However, the logic run on the client makes use of ICE's candidate pairing logic (see especially section 6.1.2.2 of ({{!RFC8445}})).
+However, the logic run on the client makes use of ICE's candidate pairing logic (see especially {{Section 6.1.2.2 of RFC8445}}).
 Implementations are free to implement different algorithms as they see fit.

 This mode needs be negotiated during the handshake, see {{negotiate-extension}}.

 ## Gathering Address Candidates

 The gathering of address candidates is out of scope for this document.
-Endpoints MAY use the logic described in sections 5.1.1 and 5.2 of ({{!RFC8445}}), or use address candidates provided by the application.
+Endpoints MAY use the logic described in {{Sections 5.1.1 and 5.2 of RFC8445}}, or use address candidates provided by the application.

 ## Address Transmission